-DHH Directed Math I C/D
+DHH Math I C/D

-Prerequisites: Completion of Math I A/B with a C or better and recommendation of the teacher
+Credits: 5 units per semester Grade Level: 9-12 Length: 1 year Prerequisites: Completion of Math I A/B with a C or better and recommendation of the teacher

 DHH Math I C/D is the second year of a two-year sequence and satisfies the requirements of the California State Standards.
-Graphing, equations, ratios, symbol manipulation and problem solving threads are woven throughout the course.
+Upon passing this course, the student will earn the required 10 algebra credits for the high school diploma.
+Graphing, equations, ratios, symbol manipulation and problem-solving threads are woven throughout the course.
 The second semester of the DHH Math I course will be covered over the two semester Math I C/D course.
 Upon completion of the course the student should be successful at all skills discussed in Math I C/Das well as the following: